Breaking News | Oyo denies alleged robbery incident in SSG’s office

 The government called on newsmen to always seek clarifications from requisite authorities to avoid the allure of fake news.

-The government speaking through the Chief Press Secretary to Governor Seyi Makinde, Mr. Taiwo Adisa on Saturday noted that there was no iota of truth to the claim in the story.
+The government speaking through the Chief Press Secretary to Governor Seyi Makinde, Mr. Taiwo Adisa yesterday noted that there was no iota of truth to the claim in the story.

 Adisa said checks with all arms of security at the secretariat confirmed that the story was fake, unfounded and indeed an outright lie.